jemmy512/book-notes/SE/refactoring-2.md

 * Motivation

-    At first, such a class does little more than wrap the primitive—but once I have that class, I have a place to put behavior specific to its needs.
+    At first, such a class does little more than wrap the primitive - but once I have that class, I have a place to put behavior specific to its needs.

 * Mechanics
     * Apply `Encapsulate Variable` if it isn’t already.